GuaBaiChi/tsxrepo/README.md

 2023.11.26
 0. Hi if you're reading this, welcome to my README section

-1. Hire Me and Get Resume buttons do not appear in full screen

 2. Education Subheading details not showing up.

 3. Hamburger submenu sucks